G4LH4/formatted-time/README.md

 # It happened

-- checks if the date already happend
+- checks if the date already happened

+Week

+- check the day of the week of the param given